 Haphazard ironing and wrinkles

-Diligently sort your laundry by color: Whites must be washed in their own load.
-Any other way and you’ll wind up with dingy grey whites.
-Additionally, if your towels and sheets are white, wash them separate from your everyday wear.
-Towels are more likely to give off lint, which could stick to items made of corduroy, permanent press clothing, and velvet.
-Plus, it just feels better to have an entire load devoted to linens.
-Try one of these handy tricks to eliminate underarm sweat marks—the bane of a white shirt’s existence.
-And avoid making these surprising laundry mistakes.
+Diligently sort your laundry by color, and remember that whites must be washed in their own load.
+Any other way and you’ll wind up with dingy, gray whites.
+Additionally, if your towels and sheets are white, wash them separately from your everyday wear.
+Towels are more likely to give off lint, which could stick to items made of corduroy, permanent-press clothing, and velvet.
+And try one of these handy tricks to eliminate underarm sweat marks—the bane of a white shirt’s existence.

 If you’re afraid of using bleach to whiten your whites, Clorox Bleach Crystals will quickly become your go-to.
 No more splashing (and ruining!) the clothes you’re wearing while you’re trying to put your wash in.
 The solid crystals will make adding whitening power to your load as easy as pie.